SystemsCyber/J1939DB/README.md

 ## System Requirements

-These requirements are specific to the Systems Cyber research group at Colorado State University.
+These requirements are specific to the SystemsCyber research group at Colorado State University.
 However, they may be easily adapted for your purpose.
 A proper set of requirements will address system function and performance only; however, we have to also include requirements for existing resources.
 As part of the requirements, we'll also try to include a method for testing or verifying the requirement.

 1. The system should be compatible the JSON file produced by the pretty_j1939 utility from NMFTA.
 This will be the primary data source for the service.